Pedro García Cabrera: Imprisonment, escape, and imprisonment once more

 At the outbreak of the Spanish Civil War he was arrested, together with other Republican politicians, for his socialist leanings on 18 July 1936 and incarcerated on a prison ship.
 He was sentenced to 30 years imprisonment.
 On 19 August he was sent, with 36 other people, on the ship Viera y Clavijo to the prison camp at Villa Cisneros, in the Spanish Sahara.
 In March 1937 he managed to escape and made his way to Dakar.
 He remained there for seven months.
 It is unclear how he spent his time there or how he survived, but it is known that he met the Senegalese poet Léopold Sédar Senghor.

-From Dakar he made his way to Marseilles.
+From Dakar he made his way to Marseille.
 He entered Spain by train and joined the Republican front in Andalusia, serving in military intelligence.
 One night, when he was returning to Jaén from a mission in Andújar, his jeep collided with a train carrying wounded soldiers.
 Four of his companions died, and García Cabrera suffered severe burns on his legs.
 He was interned in the civilian hospital in Jaén.
 He was arrested once more in Granada, a few months before the conclusion of the war.
 He remained imprisoned until 1946.

 War works

 García Cabrera's profoundest and most universal works concern his experiences in prison and in wartime.
-Entre la guerra y tu, a dense and complex work, was written furtively in jail between the years 1936 and 1939.
+Entre la guerra y tú, a dense and complex work, was written furtively in jail between the years 1936 and 1939.
 While in Villa Cisneros, he wrote La arena y la intimidad (1940), which concerns his experiences not only as a prisoner of the Nationalists but also of the desert.
 The Romancero cautivo (1936–1939) is an umbrella title for the three short collections of ballads that were also written in captivity.
 These are: